liamdiprose/kal.rkt/Readme.md

-# Kal
+# Kal (Racket)

-A Racket implementation of my friend's language, Kal.
-We wanted to see the performance difference between Racket and his optimised Rust interpreter.
+A Racket implementation of the Kal language, [Kal](https://github.com/maxeonyx/kal), a project of my friend, @maxeonyx.
+We wanted to see the performance difference between a quickfire Racket impl and his optimised Rust interpreter.

 Benchmarks to come!